(415) 515-9357

 The Largest Small Town in Marin

-Novato, Marin’s latest addition and the northern-most city, sprawls and winds along the Highway 101 corridor.
+Novato, Marin’s latest addition and the northernmost city, sprawls and winds along the Highway 101 corridor.
 Graceful oak-studded hills separate real estate from the cooler coastal climate of West Marin.
 To the east, it rolls gently to San Pablo Bay.
 Summer daytime temperatures are the highest in Marin, but the cool coastal influence penetrates inland late afternoons and evenings.

 Hamilton Tour 051